 Do you feel like you can't handle your legs?
 Do they feel as heavy as sacks of flour?
 Weakness, pain, tingling, fatigue?
-If the answer is yes, you should start taking better care of your legs.
-Something is not working well, so we will soon see what associated problems cause this condition known in medical jargon as tired legs syndrome.
-And don’t worry, if this is your problem, you will soon see how presoterapia and legs combine wonderfully.
+If the answer is yes, you should start pampering your legs a little more.
+Something is not working well, so let's quickly see what associated problems end up causing this condition known in medical jargon as tired legs syndrome.
+And don't worry, if this is your problem, you will soon see how Compression Therapy and legs combine wonderfully.
 So much so that you will soon be able to get rid of that weight that tortures you so much.

 TIRED LEGS SYNDROME: dailments of the lymphatic and circulatory system